jebersabe/notes-rag/README.md

 - Python 3.11+
 - An Azure OpenAI (or Azure AI) GPT-5 deployment accessible via DSPy
 - A directory of Markdown notes you want to index (default path lives in `main.py`)
+- Textual library for the interactive TUI (included in dependencies)

 ## Setup
 1. Clone the repo and switch into it.